 Another potential factor is the prohibition in (36), from Carstens & Diercks 2013: 187 (see also C91's Recycling Prohibition, and Wasike 2007 for a similar idea).
-(36) prevents arguments bearing g-n concord from ever serving as goals in Agree relations and thereby any movements such relations might feed.
+(36) prevents arguments bearing g-n concord from ever serving as goals in Agree relations, and thereby prevents any movements that such relations might feed.